What Does the Permanent Press Cycle Do?

 And now the one you’ve been waiting for…

-Permanent Press: This cycle uses a mixture of the other two, a Fast wash but a Slow spin.
+What is the Permanent Press cycle?
+This cycle uses a mixture of the other two, a Fast wash but a Slow spin.
 In a way, it gives you the benefits of both Normal and Delicate cycles.
 The Fast wash gets your clothing clean while the Slow spin helps avoid wrinkles and excessive wear and tear.
-Though most garments (other than the most delicate) can be washed using Permanent Press, it’s best for knits, polyesters, fabrics that “pill,” and wrinkle resistant (no-iron, wash and wear) clothing.
+Though most garments (other than the most delicate) can be washed using Permanent Press, it’s best for knits, polyesters, fabrics that “pill” and wrinkle resistant (no-iron, wash and wear) clothing.

 Now that the cloak of mystery has been lifted from the feature of your washer, feel safe in knowing the proper way to use it.
 Your clothes will thank you.